eyp/tinker-carto/README.md

 property, that I guess follows the _ISO 3166-1 alpha-3_ standard codification.
 For the flags I use the ones that I've found in
 Github's project (https://github.com/adamoliver/Country-Flags-ISO-3).

+Answering the questions:

+* How would you implement a choropleth map?: Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the GEO JSON data.
+So what I've done, is using one of the properties of the records (rank_max) that I thought it was for representing the population density of a record.
+So I've given more importance to that record setting more oppacity and size to the marker.

+* Do you feel a legend would be needed?: In the current map, I don't think a legend is needed.
+But if we want one, we could add a legend to tell the user why some markers are bigger than others, and why their colors are more intense.

+* We love Easter eggs: Not a good easter egg at all, I just added the flags as a bonus to the map, because I'm not an expert
+  working with maps, so ....
+TODO